commonsensesoftware/more-rs-config/guide/src/README.md

 - **ini** - An \*.ini file configuration source
 - **chained** - Chain multiple configuration sources
 - **binder** - Bind a configuration to strongly-typed values and structs

+>Use `--features all,async` for all features with asynchronous support

 ## Contributing